-Residents with osteopathic degrees may apply to ACGME-accredited Independent Plastic Surgery training programs only if they have successfully completed a surgical residency in General Surgery, Vascular Surgery, Neurological Surgery, Orthopaedic Surgery, Urology or Thoracic Surgery sufficient to gualify for certification by the corresponding ABMS surgical board.
+Residents with osteopathic degrees may apply to ACGME-accredited Independent Plastic Surgery training programs only if they have successfully completed a surgical residency in General Surgery, Vascular Surgery, Neurological Surgery, Orthopaedic Surgery, Urology or Thoracic Surgery sufficient to qualify for certification by the corresponding ABMS surgical board.

 Residents in an AOA general surgery residency training program that receives accreditation by the ACGME may meet the ABPS prerequisite training requirements for entry into an ACGME-accredited Independent plastic surgery program only if they are able to present evidence of their admissibility to the American Board of Surgery (ABS) Examination process.
+For osteopathic general surgery training programs previously accredited by the AOA that become accredited by the ACGME, the ABS requires residents to complete at a minimum the last three years of residency training (PGY-III, PGY-IV, and PGY-V) in an ACGME-accredited general surgery residency program.
 AOA residents must apply to the ABPS by sending the following to the Board Office:

-- 1. Resident Registration and Evaluation of Training Form - 2.
-Copy of osteopathic degree (D.O.) - 3.
-Evaluation of Training Fee - 4.
-Letter from the ABS verifying eligibility to apply to the ABS examination and certification process
+- 1. Resident Registration and Evaluation of Training Form

+- 2. Copy of osteopathic degree (D.O.)

+- 3. Evaluation of Training Fee

+- 4. Letter from the general surgery program director or Department Chair indicating that the resident successfully completed 5 years of training in an ACGME accredited general surgery training program, including exact dates of training and the year levels completed.

+- a.
+Clinical Rotation Schedule; and

+- b.
+Certificate of Completion of Training.

+- 5. ACGME letter documenting accreditation of the program